PlaceOS/docs/README.md

 ## Editing

 All content is [Markdown](https://www.markdownguide.org/).
-This can written from the editor of your choice.

 To aid in version control and encourage clear, concise communication use [semantic line breaks](https://sembr.org/).
 This, along with  analysis of language complexity and style will be automatically checked.
 These checks are an aid, not a hindrance and can configured via [.textlintrc](./textlintrx).

 Corrections, additions or any changes should take place in their own branch (or fork).
-When you are happy with your changes, submit a PR for automated proof-reading and sign-off by a human.
+When you are happy with your changes, submit a PR for automated proofreading and feedback from a human.

 ## Deployments